 What is Overtraining Syndrome?

 Overtraining Syndrome involves pushing the body beyond its limits for extended periods of times (months to years).
 It occurs when people don’t respect the amount of rest their bodies need and continue to push through signs that they are doing too much.
-The chronic stress on the body leads to full-body system changes that impact the nervous system (including the brain) and endocrine system (which is in charge of your hormones) resulting in both physical and psychological changes.
+The chronic stress on the body leads to full-body system changes that impact the nervous system (including the brain), endocrine system (which is in charge of your hormones), and immune system, resulting in both physical and psychological changes.
 These changes impact functioning throughout the day, decrease running performance or lead to an inability to run altogether, and increase recovery time even with low levels of exercise are performed.

 Symptoms of overtraining syndrome (1)

 Symptoms of OTS occur in all aspects of someone’s life, not just with running.
 They involve both physical and psychological changes.